alin-andersen/cpipe/README.md

 cpipe is a program that colorize the input from stdin to stout (like lolcat). cpipe is written fully in c and can be used as a library.

-There are two color-modes available (more coming):
+These color-modes are available (more coming):

 * Rainbow: colors like a rainbow
 * Linebow: color every line in a other color